aleva147/Arduino-Game-Console/README.md

 #### Flappy Bird
 Each time the left joystick is clicked, the bird will fly up by one pixel and its falling speed will reset to the initial value.
 The longer the joystick is not pressed, the faster the bird falls.
 If the bird hits any of the incoming pipes or if the bird falls beneath the bottom border of the screen, the player will lose the game.
 To achieve victory, the bird needs to successfully pass through 50 obstacles.
 The game is intentionally hard, but there are no impossible pairs of incoming obstacles.

-In the two-player version, each player has his/hers own bird and the birds are required to pass through the incoming pipes together (collaborative multi-player approach).
+In the two-player version, each player has their own bird and the birds are required to pass through the incoming pipes together (collaborative multi-player approach).
 To control the second bird, use the right joystick.
 The game will be harder for the second player since the second bird is closer to the right edge of the screen and there is less time to react.
 If either of the two birds collides with an obstacle or falls through the bottom border of the screen, the game ends for both players.

 ***
 ### 5. Citing Instructions